-Kentucky should also uphold its standards for all teachers and insist that out-of-state teachers meet its own testing requirements.
-The state takes considerable risk by granting a waiver for its licensing tests to any outof-state teacher who has two years of teaching experience.
-The state should not provide any waivers of its teacher tests unless an applicant can provide evidence of a passing score under its own standards.
-The negative impact on student learning stemming from a teacher's inadequate subject-matter knowledge is not mitigated by the teacher's having experience.
+South Carolina should also uphold its standards for all teachers and insist that out-of-state teachers meet its own testing requirements.
+The state takes considerable risk by granting a waiver for its licensing tests to any teacher who has an out-of-state certificate.
+It should not waive any teacher tests unless an applicant can provide evidence of a passing score under its own standards.
+The negative impact on student learning stemming from a teacher's inadequate subject-matter knowledge is not mitigated by the teacher's having met another state's requirements.